rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v0.7
+* **Extend GCM IV size to 128 bit from Go's default of 96 bit**
+ * This pushes back the birthday bound to make IV collisions virtually impossible
+ * This is a forwards-compatible change. gocryptfs v0.7 can mount filesystems created by earlier versions but not the other way round.
+* New command-line option:
+ * `-gcmiv128`: Use 128-bit GCM IVs (default true)

 v0.6
 * **Wide-block filename encryption using EME + DirIV**
  * EME (ECB-Mix-ECB) provides even better security than CBC as it fixes